-The Independent Public Advocate provides independent support for victims and families after a major tragedy.
+The Independent Public Advocate provides independent support for victims, survivors and bereaved families after a major tragedy.

 Support is available to people who have been harmed by a major incident, and to the close friends and family members of those who have died or suffered serious harm.